mendix/docs/content/en/docs/refguide9/modeling/app-explorer/app/app-settings/_index.md

 {{% alert color="warning" %}}

-⚠ The use of a ZIP file to configure an app's theme is deprecated.
+⚠The use of a ZIP file to configure an app's theme is deprecated.
 A [UI resources package](/refguide9/ui-resources-package/) is the preferred method of sharing themes.

 {{% /alert %}}